en

 Excluded from the check are pensioners residing in countries where social security institutions operate with which the INPS has concluded cooperation agreements for the exchange of information on deaths, such as:

-• the Deutsche Rentenversicherung (DRV);
+• the German Rentenversicherung (DRV);

-• the Ufficio Centrale di Compensazione (UCC);
+• the Swiss Ufficio Centrale di Compensazione (UCC);

-• the Zaklad Ubezpieczen Spolecznych (ZUS);
+• the Polish Zaklad Ubezpieczen Spolecznych (ZUS);

-• Caisse Nationale d’Assurance Vieillesse (CNAV);
+• the French Caisse Nationale d’Assurance Vieillesse (CNAV);

-• Service fédéral des Pensions (SFP).
+• the Belgian Service fédéral des Pensions (SFP);

 The exclusion applies only to pensioners who also receive benefits from the institutions indicated.